 Measures.

-Three physical capability domains were examined: grip strength, pulmonary function, and walking speed.
+Three types of physical capability were examined: grip strength, peak flow, and walking speed.
 Table 2 provides brief descriptions of the measures used in each study.
-As walking was measured as time to walk a distance or course in some studies and as velocity in others, those recorded as time were reversed so that higher scores indicate better performance.
+As walking was measured as time to walk a distance or course in some studies and as velocity in others, results for those recorded as time were reversed so that higher scores indicate better performance.

 (Table 2 here)